chetanrrk/UnitConverter/README.md

 The endpoint is defined under conf/routes.

-The backend codes are at app/controllers
+The backend codes are at app/controllers.
+The unit input are checked first to make sure parenthesis and operators are properly defined.
+The units are also checked while parsing.
+If any units not in the input provided are given, 'IllegalArgumentException' is raised and exact message relayed from the application.

-The test codes are at tests/controllers
+The test codes are at tests/controllers.
+Implementation for return status, return type in json, unit string checkers, and application return containing both string and double with desired precision are tested.

 ## Run the application on a command line